dwilliams6683/blinkpibridge/README.md

 8. The script will then create a loop device to mount the backing file on so that it can access the files stored within.
 9. The script will then attempt to rename the files to account for UTC offset.
 Since the files are of a standard naming (HH-MM-SS_CameraName_XXX.mp4), we seperate out the file name using REGEX and then adjust the HH portion of the filename to account for UTC offset.
     - This will only happen if the filename does not exist already.
 If the filename exists, it will skip to the next file in the process.
-10. Next the entire process will transfer the files to the storage you have defined in the variables above using `tar -cf - . | ssh -p $SSH_PORT $USER_NAME@IP_ADDRESS 'tar -xpf - -C $STORAGE_PATH'`.
+10. Next the entire process will transfer the files to the storage you have defined in the variables above using `tar -cf - . | ssh -p $SSH_PORT "$USER_NAME@$IP_ADDRESS" "tar -xpf - -C '$STORAGE_PATH'"`.
 This will transfer the files in the exact directory structure of the /blink directory, retaining the entire directory structure that exists beyond the /blink folder.
 11. Once the transfer is complete, the script will do a unmount of the loop device then remount the device and clear out any of the files that were transferred before doing a final unmounting of the loop device.
 This is done in this manner to prevent any write locks being encountered on the device and the backing file that is being mounted as a loop device, from getting corrupted via a unclean unmount.

 Run as: `root` or `sudo` (if run by cron, run as root).